Qu4ternion/Spark-CLM/README.md

 # Spark-CLM
-Revenue Optimization based on Churn Prevention and Customer Segmentation using Machine Learning (XGBoost, Logistic Regression, etc.) and Data Visualization techniques with Hyperparameter optimization executed on a distributed Spark cluster.
+Revenue Optimization based on Churn Prevention, advertisement A/B testing and Customer Segmentation using Machine Learning (XGBoost, Logistic Regression, etc.) and Data Visualization techniques with Hyperparameter optimization executed on a distributed Spark cluster.

 ## Goals:
 ▪ Optimize revenue and cLTV (Customer Life-time Value).